 Next on the effects of terrain and similar.

 First, there are lots of fortifications in this one, and their effects of CEVs are reflected in many fights happening with the -2 CEV for across wall or into a fortification.
-Do not combine this with Limited effectiveness for the same terrain.
-If the unit is weak (3- SPs) or disordered that may of course start that combat out on the Limited CEV line and then fortification may reduce in further, but if the attacking unit is in good order and 4+ SP, award full CEV before reducing for any fortification.
+This should not be combined (this module only) with Limited effectiveness for the same terrain.
+If the unit is weak (3- SPs) or disordered that may of course start that combat out on the Limited CEV line and then fortification may reduce in further, but if the attacking unit is in good order and clear terrain and 4+ SP, award full CEV before reducing for any fortification.

 Attacking a rampart from outside gets the full -2 CEV for melee only.
 From inside or the other wall types without ditch, gardens etc, use just -1 CEV for this module; it is plenty.
 Similarly, just -1 CEV vs missiles for all such terrain.